vcmi/vcmi-dependencies/README.md

 1. Open PR with changes
 2. Make sure that CI build succeeds
 3. Merge the PR
-4. (TBD) Run workflow to create new release from the CI run
+4. Run workflow to create new release from the CI run
 5. (TBD) Update dependencies submodule and prebuilts URL in VCMI repo to point to the new commit / release, update VCMI code if needed

 # TODO List